Sensitivity Journaling, My Experience, and examples.

 I didn't gain this attitude overnight.
 It took some work.

 I'd say therapy helped.
-Not because I did a particular kind of therapy, or because we focused on naming and analyzing feelings, but because I was physically in a place where feelings were allow the right to be.
+Not because I did a particular kind of therapy, or because we focused on naming and analyzing feelings, but because I was physically in a place where feelings were allow the right to be present without ridicule or judgement.

 Where else are they granted this?